Ladysnake/Illuminations/README.md

 The spawn rate percentage multiplier.
 Does not affect eyes in the dark.
 0% Disables illuminations, 1000% Multiplies the amount of illuminations appearing by 10.

+### First Person Cosmetics

+Enable to see your cosmetics in first person!
+Disabled by default to not block your view.

 ## FAQ